A glowing mushroom installation at Lightscape.

 Yes, we know it’s tempting to spend your winter nights bundled up in bed like a burrito.
 But it’s time to strip off the Oodie and step outside because there’s a whole world of magical, colourful light displays waiting to enchant you.

 In Australia, it seems every capital city has its own winter light festival, brought to life by twinkling fairy lights, illuminated artworks and showstopping fireworks.
-From the Southern Hemisphere’s largest multi-platform festival, Vivid, to Uluru’s award-winning Field of Light, these are the best light festivals worth travelling to in Australia this winter.
+From the Southern Hemisphere’s largest multi-platform festival, Vivid, to Uluru’s award-winning Field of Light, these are the best light festivals in Australia worth travelling to this winter.

-🤘🏾 The best festivals for music, art and culture
+🤘🏾 The best music festivals in Australia

-🍔 Australia's best food festivals
+🍔 The best food festivals in Australia

 Australia's best winter light festivals